Research

 Tree diversity in Sierra Nevada de Santa Marta, Colombia.

-The Jungle Biology Lab is spearheading a new project with the Cartagena Botanic Garden and the ProAves Foundation to establish a permanent 1-hectare forest dynamics plot.
-The plot, established in 2023, will allow us to study tree communities in a patch of primary cloud forest around 2200 m asl in the Sierra Nevada.
+The Jungle Biology Lab spearheaded a project with the Cartagena Botanic Garden and the ProAves Foundation to establish a permanent 1-hectare forest dynamics plot in the SNSM.
+The plot, established in 2023, gives us detailed data on a tree community in a patch of primary cloud forest around 2200 m asl in the SNSM.
 The occurrence data is now available on SiB Colombia and GBIF.
+Read more about our findings from the plot in our recent publication in Annals of Forest Science!

 Contamination of Maine lakes by pharmaceuticals and personal care products.